 Chances are you’ll see sea turtles when snorkeling there.

 One night after dinner, we were taken out in a Zodiac to be astonished by “star fire” – brilliant white twinkles from bioluminescence in the water.

 We also hiked along the sandy beaches and on boardwalks through the island interior, looking for birds native to Central America and lizards.

 One cabin accommodates up to five guests, and older children are welcome.

-Instead, the cabins have fans and weathered louvered shutters in the windows which crank open.
+Instead, the cabins have fans, and weathered louvered shutters in the windows can be cranked open.